jabrena/livingrobots/README.md

 https://www.youtube.com/watch?v=1XT2HOc5IsA

-#### Issues

-    1. It is necessary to fix a bug in the method "fetchSample"

 ### Proprioceptors sensors

 Proprioception in robotics means sensing the internal state of the robot or a part of it .
 For example the posture of a mechanical manipulator, leg or other jointed mechanism or the battery level.